 We didn't know that yesterday, but they did.

-They have taxpayers are funding jobs in China.
+Taxpayers are funding jobs in China.

-The House Committee on Energy and Commerce is attempting to investigate Solyndra and the extent of its political connections to the White House.
+The House Committee on Energy and Commerce is attempting to investigate Solyndra and the extent of its political connections to the White House, but it's being stymied by no-show witnesses and White House refusal to turn over records.

-One of the company's leading investors, oil billionaire George Kaiser, Was a campaign donation bundler for Obama in 2008.
+One of the company's leading investors, oil billionaire George Kaiser, was a campaign donation bundler for Obama in 2008.

-Whatever sweetheart back channel deals, the investigation eventually reveals the lesson is that it takes more to survive in the marketplace than just trendy green credentials.
+Whatever sweetheart back channel deals the investigation eventually reveals, the lesson is that it takes more to survive in the marketplace than just trendy green credentials, political connections with the White House, and a boatload of taxpayer money.

 Well, let's hope not.

-Because here you have virtually Well, you've got crony capitalism, you've got corruption, you've got fraud, you've got deceit.
+Because here you have virtually, well, you've got crony capitalism, you've got corruption, you've got fraud, you've got deceit, you've got a business that never existed, really.

 There's no business there.